PayDock/mobile-sdk-doc/digital-wallet-widgets/flypay.md

 ### 1. Overview

 This section provides a step-by-step guide on how to initialize and use the `FlyPayWidget` composable in your application.
-The widget facilitates the payment using FlyPay services.
+The widget facilitates the payment using Flypay services.

 The following sample code demonstrates the definition of the `FlyPayWidget`: